-Gary Beddingfield, Jr. has been practicing law since 1996.
-Amanda S. Morris has extensive trial experience as a former Assistant Public Defender for the Augusta Judicial Circuit in 2008 until 2017.
+Amanda S. Morris has extensive trial experience as a former Assistant Public Defender for the Augusta Judicial Circuit, where she was active from 2008 until 2017.

-You will also want to work with Chris Hudson & Associates because it is not going to cost you anything upfront to do so.
+You will also want to work with Chris Hudson Law Group because it is not going to cost you anything upfront to do so.
 We provide legal representation on a contingency fee basis, so you only pay when you get a financial award.